-DOE anticipates making awards with a period of performance of approximately two (2) to four (4) years including a mandatory 12-month verification period.
+DOE anticipates making awards with a period of performance of approximately two (2) to four (4) years, which for Topic Area 2 must include a mandatory 12-month verification period.

 3. NEW APPLICATIONS ONLY

 DOE will accept only new applications under this FOA.
 DOE will not consider applications for renewals or continuations of existing DOE funded awards through this FOA.